 Cleaning Your Vivera Retainer

-There is not general consent regarding the single most effective way to clean one’s Vivera retainer.
+There is no general consent regarding the single most effective way to clean one’s Vivera aligners.
 There are a wide variety of retainer cleansers on the market.
 You can find recipes for homemade cleansers or opt to purchase the cleaning solution sold by Invisalign.